FusionAuth developer image

 }

-You can also call FusionAuth APIs if you have a valid API key:
+You can also call FusionAuth APIs with a valid API key:

 A lambda which adds claims based on a FusionAuth API.